sudheeshe/Turbine_Detection_YOLO_SAHI/README.md

 ## Model Building and Evaluation

-- Used YoloV5 model for detection.
+- Used Yolo-Small-V5 model and YoloX-V5 for detection to understand the performance on lite model(Yolo small) and heavy model(YoloX).
+- Yolo-Small-V5 model trained from scratch to 700 epochs on Google Colab.
-- YoloV5 trained from scratch to 1500 epochs on Paperspace P4000 GPU.
+- YoloX-V5 model trained from scratch to 1100 epochs on Google Colab.
 - YoloV5 does image augmentation internally on training images which helps in better predictions and reduce overfitting.

 ![alt text](https://github.com/sudheeshe/PCB_Defect_Detection_Training/blob/main/imgs_readme/6.jpg?raw=true)